danlidennydeng/NODEJS/readme.txt

 When running setTimeout with delay 0 ms and I/O async method, the order of execution can never be guarranteed.

-#however, on my HP360 PC, 2 or 3 ms can create the same behavior.
-Do not know why?
-Probably because my machine is faster.
+#however, on my HP360 PC, 2 or 3 ms can create the same behavior, instead of 0 ms. It is probably because my machine is faster.

+Chapter 64

+Further Learning

+express.js
+Jest or Vitest
+TypeScript